jakob-david/Athena_Chess/README.md

 <p align="center">
     <img src="./pictures/chess_board.png" alt="Figure of the board" height="500"><br>
     <em>
-    Figure 3: The system after the initialization (left) and the system after the simulation (right).
+    Figure 1: The board after it is set up, including the move preview of one pawn.
     </em>
 </p>